GOT A QUESTION?

 Lockers are optional and available to hire for the year.
 Pricing information can be found here.

 In recent years, Elizabeth College has offered a range of trips including exchange programs to Japan and China.
 These exchange programs provide students and families in Tasmania and overseas with unique opportunities to share cultures and play a role in community projects.
 Elizabeth College also offers sporting and cultural opportunities throughout the year, such as visits to the mainland, a Performing Arts trip, the Mt Gambier Generations in Jazz music tour, a ski trip to Mt Hotham and diving on the Great Barrier Reef.
 In addition, a number of sporting teams represent the college in national competitions.
-More information can be found here.
+More information can be found here at a later date.

 The Student Services team is made up of counsellors, youth workers, a psychologist, a chaplain, a social worker, an Aboriginal Education Worker, a security officer and a school nurse.
 Our qualified counsellors and youth workers are able to offer confidential counselling for a range of personal issues, such as relationships, housing, allowances, finances, health, and future pathways.
 Our Student Services team also offer support to: